Beware of the Dogs

 Beware of the Dogs is the debut studio album by Australian indie pop musician Stella Donnelly, released on 8 March 2019 by Secretly Canadian.

 The album was nominated for various awards in 2019 and 2020, including Australian Album of the Year for the J Awards and Breakthrough Artist at the ARIA Music Awards.
 In 2020, the album won Independent Album of the Year and Best Independent Pop Album at the AIR Awards.

 Background

-Donnelly independently released her debut EP, Thrush Metal, in 2017.
-She was signed to Secretly Canadian in February 2018, while Thrush Metal was re-released by the label that June.
+In 2017, Stella Donnelly independently released her debut extended play (EP), Thrush Metal, to critical acclaim She signed to Secretly Canadian in February 2018, and the EP was re-released by the label that June.
 One song off of Thrush Metal, "Boys Will Be Boys", was included on Beware of the Dogs.

+Composition

+Across the record, Donnelly lyrically confronts issues including toxic masculinity, rape culture and her experiences with sexism from working in hospitality.
+For example, "Old Man" was written at the beginning of the #MeToo movement, when she felt "the world chang[ing] right before her eyes" as the "men who had exploited their power for so long were actually being held accountable for their actions".
+Her songs also observe Australian culture and criticise nationalism, with "Season's Greetings" about an awkward Christmas party in the summer heat, and "Tricks" calling out items like Southern Cross tattoos and the Kyle and Jackie O Show.
+Similarly, the title track is about "historic and continuing racism that flows through the Australian media and government".

+Release and promotion

+On 10 January 2019, Donnelly released the lead single "Old Man" and announced the album's title, artwork and release date.
+The second single, "Lunch", was issued on 30 January.
+She called it her favourite song on the album.
+On 27 February, she released the third and final single, "Tricks", before the full album released on 8 March 2019.
+Beware of the Dogs debuted at number 15 on the ARIA Charts, and at number 21 on the UK Independent Albums chart.

+In September, Donnelly and her band embarked on the Beware of the Dogs Australian Tour with 16 shows across capital and regional cities.

 Critical reception

 Many reviewers praised Donnelly's songwriting and the album's discussion of topics like the #MeToo movement and toxic masculinity.
 For NME, Hannah Mylrea wrote the record is "an enthralling and deeply relevant debut", praising its "searing lyrics" and playfulness.
 Jon Dolan of Rolling Stone commended its composition, writing "the glazed guitars, sunny Casio beat and pure spirit of her songwriting keeps her shaky reality rolling forward."

 Olivia Horn of Pitchfork wrote that Stella's music is "empathetic to the core", and praised her "impressively dexterous voice, which she puts to work in service of some of her album’s most winsome moments."

 Reviewing for Vice, Robert Christgau said the album is, "in plain English and unassuming soprano, a musical encyclopedia of assholes, all male not just because she's female but because assholes generally are."